-Uses the contents of the named file for the specified subcommand.
-Different subcommands do different things with this content.
-For example, svn commit uses the content as a commit log message, whereas svn propset uses it as a property value.
+Uses the contents of the named file for the specified subcommand, though different subcommands do different things with this content.
+For example, svn commit uses the content as a commit log, whereas svn propset uses it as a property value.